Median Income

 Safety Score

-Stinnett has an average annual temperature of 61°F (16°C).
+Stinnett enjoys a temperate climate with an average annual temperature of 61°F (16°C).
 Winters average 40°F in January while summers reach 83°F in July.
-Annual precipitation is 18.6 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 18.6 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 3,176 feet.

 Temperature